-Once you have your desired exposure based on the purpose of what you are capturing, you can choose to change your purpose (capture a different effect) by going up or down the range of either aperture or shutter Speed.
-To make sure you keep a proper exposure like you had before (assuming you are shooting in Manual Mode), just count your clicks.
-If you click six times in one direction on shutter speed (because now you want to show motion), you will need to click six times in the other direction for aperture to keep a proper exposure.
+Once you have your desired exposure based on the purpose of what you are capturing, you can choose to change your purpose (capture a different effect) by going up or down the range of either aperture or Shutter Speed.
+To make sure you keep a proper exposure as you had before (assuming you are shooting in Manual Mode), just count your clicks.
+If you click six times in one direction on shutter speed (because now you want to show motion), you will need to click six times in the other direction for the aperture to keep a proper exposure.

-For example: When photographing a birthday party, you may go from focusing on close-ups and details, to kids running around, to capturing a sunset.
+For example: When photographing a birthday party, you may go from focusing on close-ups and details to kids running around, to capturing a sunset.
 In this case, the first intention is creating a shallow depth of field to capture a non-moving object.
 Set your aperture to a low f-number.
 Using your meter, now set your shutter speed for correct exposure and snap away.
 ISO will already be set because that’s the first trick to remember.

 But wait!
 Before you start moving the dial, remember to count how many clicks you are going.
 If you clicked down four times to get to 1/1000th of a second, then you will click UP four times using your aperture dial.
 Now your exposure will be the same, but you quickly changed your settings to creatively capture something entirely different.
 Note: if you are using Aperture or Shutter Priority modes the camera will do this adjustment for you automatically.